Push Or Pull, Which Is Right?

 The Truth

 We’d love for an absolute answer as to which technique is best.
 But the plain and simple truth is that there’s no blanket statement “best” approach.
-Instead, every situation depends on the material, the process and the equipment.
+Instead, every situation depends on the material, the process, and the equipment.

-For this reason, many welders tend to insist that the technique they use the most is the one that produces the best welds (because it truly does… for them).
+For this reason, many welders tend to insist that the technique they use the most is the one that produces the best welds (because it is truly for them).
 If you’ve found specific types of materials and a process you always want to work with, mastering a new push or pull technique probably won’t make that much difference for you.
-However, if you’re looking to master a number of different processes and materials, becoming experienced with both the pull and push technique can be vital.
+However, if you’re looking to master a number of different processes and materials, becoming experienced with both the pull and push techniques can be vital.

-If you’re planning to master both the push and pull technique, just know those first several attempts are going to get messy and you’ll probably burn through more consumables than normal.
-Do yourself a favor and stay well stocked without spending big money at a big box store.
+If you’re planning to master both the push and pull technique, just know those first several attempts are going to get messy, and you’ll probably burn through more consumables than normal.
+Do yourself a favor and stay well-stocked without spending big money at a big box store.
 Check out our consumables at great prices collection here.

 We guarantee we didn’t cover every angle of this great debate.
-If you got an opinion, let us know in the comment section down below.
+If you got an opinion, let us know in the comment section below.
 Just know if you talk about someone’s mom in a derogatory way, we’re going to have to edit your comment.